agancsos/scala/ArtemisHealth/README.md

 Connects to a local PostgreSQL database and prints the user's tables.
 Mostly to demonstrate ability to use JDBC in a Java/Scala application.

 ##### basic-socket
 Opens a socket and listens to incoming messages, which are then printed to the console.
-This is a personal component as it came up in previous interviews, which I didn't so so well.
+This is a personal component as it came up in previous interviews, which I didn't do so well.

 ### Flags
 |Flag|Description|